micaelamccall/healthcare-quality/README.md

 - set the values API_TOKEN and API_SECRET in that file

+# Setup

+- My anaconda venv can be created by running  `conda env create -f environment.yml` in the terminal
+- Or, pip install packages with `pip install -r requirements.txt`

 # Usage

-Scripts are in the `healthcare_quality` directory
+Clone this repo to view project scripts and Jupyter nb in the `healthcare_quality` directory

-View or run each code cell in the `healthcare_quality.ipynb` notebook sequentially.
+- Project scripts
+    - `clean_data.py` imports each datasets (from `import_data.py`), cleans them, and combines them.
+        - the `cleaning` module contains a few custom scripts that are imported by `clean_data.py`
+    - `corr.py` runs some correlations between variables
+    - `plots/cahps_resp_dist.py` plots the distributions the patient experience responses
+    - `plots/pairplot.py` plots patient experience measures and one of the MUA measures
+    - `plots/mua_scatter.py` plots readmission rate and patient experience measures

-- `healthcare_quality.ipynb` contains plotly version of the plots
+- `healthcare_quality.ipynb` contains all the code for the project, as well as plotly version of the plots
     -  Make sure to "trust" the notebook or the plotly plots may not show

-OR

-- Run `clean_data.py` to import each datasets (from `import_data.py`), clean them, and combine them.
-    - the `cleaning` module contains a few custom scripts that are imported by `clean_data.py`
-- Run `corr.py` to view correlation between variables
-- Run `plots/cahps_resp_dist.py` to veiw seaborn version of distribution the patient experience responses
-- Run `plots/pairplot.py` to see a seaborn pairplot of the patient experience measures and one of the MUA measures
-- Run `plots/mua_scatter.py` to see seaborn scatterplots of readmission rate and patient experience measures

 # Findings